hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-Zoom in on a patch of sandpile, width $w$ and centred at $x$.
+Zoom in on a patch of sandpile centred at $x$, width $w$, small enough that both the standing and rolling layer have constant slope, $m$ and
-The standing pile has slope $m$ here.
+$\kappa$ respectively.
-Assuming that this rate of loss or gain is proportional to (a) the current thickness $r$ of the rolling layer, and (b) the difference from the angle of repose, we find that
+Assuming that the rate of exchange of sand grains between layers is proportional to (a) the current thickness $r$ of the rolling layer, and (b) the difference between the standing slope and the angle of repose, we have

 $$
 \begin{equation}